Mostafa-Nakhaei/PyMastic/README.md

     Figure 3.
 Deflection of the multi layered elastic pavement under circular uniform load (Kenpave VS MASTIC)
 </p>

+## some extra abilities
+PyMastic has the ability to change the matrix inversion method in solving boundry condition to obtain more numerically stable solution.
+The number of iteration for Henkel Intergral to converge is flexible and can be tuned by user.

 ## Installation
 - Clone the repository